Solar Thoughts blog

 Super Capacitors: the system can leverage supercapacitor banks (optional) if desired when running in PV2L mode.
 This makes it even less likely that the battery would get cycled during the day.

 Space Heating: simple resistance space heaters can be powered from individual DC wall outlets throughout the house, either on Direct PV DC (PV2L) or in combination with 51.2v battery banks.
+I have heated my house for several years using about a dozen modified DC space heaters.

 55V 48V DC House Off Grid load center PV2L DC BUS running space heaters